astronomer/docs/astro/deferrable-operators.md

 ### How it works

-Airflow 2.2 introduces two new concepts to support deferrable operators: the Trigger and the triggerer.
+Airflow 2.2 introduces two new concepts to support deferrable operators: the trigger and the triggerer.

-A **Trigger** is a small, asynchronous Python function that quickly and continuously evaluates a given condition.
+A **trigger** is a small, asynchronous Python function that quickly and continuously evaluates a given condition.
 Because of its design, thousands of Triggers can be run at once in a single process.
 In order for an operator to be deferrable, it must have its own Trigger code that determines when and how operator tasks are deferred.

-The **Triggerer** is responsible for running Triggers and signaling tasks to resume when their conditions have been met.
+The **triggerer** is responsible for running Triggers and signaling tasks to resume when their conditions have been met.
 Like the scheduler, it is designed to be highly-available.
 If a machine running Triggers shuts down unexpectedly, Triggers can be recovered and moved to another machine also running a triggerer.

 The process for running a task using a deferrable operator is as follows:

 1. The task is picked up by a worker, which executes an initial piece of code that initializes the task.
 During this time, the task is in a "running" state and takes up a worker slot.
 2. The task defines a Trigger and defers the function of checking on some condition to the triggerer.
 Because all of the deferring work happens in the triggerer, the task instance can now enter a "deferred" state.
 This frees the worker slot to take on other tasks.
 3. The triggerer runs the task's Trigger periodically to check whether the condition has been met.
-4. Once the Trigger condition succeeds, the task is again queued by the scheduler.
+4. Once the trigger condition succeeds, the task is again queued by the scheduler.
 This time, when the task is picked up by a worker, it begins to complete its main function.

 For more information on how deferrable operators work and how to use them, read our [Airflow Guide for deferrable operators](https://www.astronomer.io/guides/deferrable-operators) or the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).